-Figure 6 shows the heat flux Q vs. κ_T and χ .
-We have checked that all simulations have converged by inspection of their heat flux and ZF profiles, and by ensuring that they run for several box-scale diffusion times $t{\text{box}} = (L_x/2\pi)^2/a\chi$.
+Figure 6 shows the heat flux Q versus κ_T and χ .
+We have checked that all simulations have converged by inspection of their heat flux and ZF profiles, and by ensuring that they run for several box-scale diffusion times $t{\rm box} = (L_x/2\pi)^2/a\chi$.
 The turbulent heat flux Q depends strongly on the temperature gradient and increases monotonically with increasing κ_T .
-In contrast, its dependence on the collisionality is much weaker and nonmonotonic (see Figure 6, bottom panel).
+In contrast, its dependence on the collisionality is much weaker and non-monotonic (see figure 6b).
 Close to the Dimits threshold, Q decreases with increasing χ (which takes it away from the threshold), whereas farther away from the threshold, it increases and then plateaus with increasing χ .
+An increase of flux with collisionality for Z-pinch turbulence was noted by Ricci et al. (2006).